Estelle Kaufman 1928 - 2020 - Obituary

 Although our matriarch is no longer with us, Mom/Gram's legacy will continue to set the high standard of what we all should strive to become – giving more than taking, loving our family, inspiring the younger generation to speak out and constantly using our time and resources to help those in need.

-Prissy is survived by her children, Bill Kaufman, Karleen Kaufman Kusin and her husband Gary, Ann Kaufman Engel and her husband David; grandchildren Ben Kusin (Marina Monroe), Eric Kusin (Irene), Philip Engel (Courtney), Brad Kaufman (Jen), Karleen Katzman (Jared), Elizabeth Vivero (David), Morgan Kaufman, Caroline Pritchard (Tavita); great-grandchildren, Kaia and Mila Kusin, Stella and Preston Kusin, Sydney and Mio Vivero, Afi and Manu Pritchard, Jack and Beatrice Engel, Max, Spencer and Caleb Katzman; brother-in-law Tom Kaufman, nieces and nephews Warren Kaufman (Brian Allen), Barbara Lack (Jay), Susan Martin (Bill), Jack Jessel (Peggy), and numerous cousins.
+Prissy is survived by her children, Bill Kaufman, Karleen Kaufman Kusin (Gary), Ann Kaufman Engel (David); grandchildren Ben and Marina Kusin, Eric and Irene Kusin, Philip and Courtney Engel, Brad and Jen Kaufman, Karleen and Jared Katzman, Elizabeth and David Vivero, Morgan Kaufman, Caroline and Tavita Pritchard; great-grandchildren, Kaia and Mila Kusin, Stella and Preston Kusin, Sydney and Mio Vivero, Afi and Manu Pritchard, Jack and Beatrice Engel, Max, Spencer and Caleb Katzman; brother-in-law Tom Kaufman, nieces and nephews Warren Kaufman and Brian Allen, Barbara and Jay Lack, Susan and Bill Martin, Jack and Peggy Jessel, and numerous cousins.
 She was preceded in death by her husband, Jack, her sister and brother-in-law Dorothy and Joe Jessel and her parents Philip and Pearl Lieberman.

 Prissy's family wishes to thank all of those who were so wonderful and cared for her in her final years, including Vesta Flaggert, Claire Gomez, Nora Ramirez, and all the Avionn caregivers, her wonderful and caring doctors Dr. Steven Kalter and Dr. Robert Goff.
 And especially to our dear Alicia Luevanos who was always lovingly by her side, making every day full and happy.
 In addition, much love to Lynn and Sam Stahl; you were Prissy's lifelong friends and co-conspirators.